Nausicaa-game/nausicaa-game.github.io/CPU-concept.md

 5.  **Exploration vs. Exploitation:**  The AI needs to explore the game space to discover new strategies, but it also needs to exploit its current knowledge to win games.
 Techniques like epsilon-greedy (randomly choosing actions with probability epsilon) are commonly used.

 6.  **Hyperparameter Tuning:**  Reinforcement learning algorithms have many hyperparameters (e.g., learning rate, discount factor, exploration rate).
 Tuning these parameters is essential for good performance.

-### Web Libraries for AI and Game Development

-If you're building a web-based card game and want to incorporate AI, here are some relevant libraries:

-*   **TensorFlow.js:**  A JavaScript library for training and deploying machine learning models in the browser or Node.js.
-Excellent for implementing neural networks for DQN or policy gradient methods.

-    *   **Pros:**  Runs in the browser, leverages GPU acceleration, large community.
-    *   **Cons:**  Can be slower than native Python implementations for training.

-*   **Brain.js:** Another JavaScript neural network library.
-Simpler to use than TensorFlow.js for basic neural network tasks.

-    *   **Pros:**  Easy to learn, good for simple AI tasks.
-    *   **Cons:**  Less flexible than TensorFlow.js for complex models.

-*   **PyTorch (with Flask/FastAPI):** Train your AI models using Python and PyTorch (a popular deep learning framework), then expose the trained model as an API endpoint using Flask or FastAPI.
-Your web application can then send game states to the API and receive AI decisions.

-    *   **Pros:**  PyTorch is powerful and flexible, Python has a rich ecosystem of AI libraries.
-    *   **Cons:**  Requires setting up a separate backend server.

-*   **Phaser:** A popular 2D game framework for the web.
-Provides tools for creating game graphics, handling user input, and managing game logic.
-You can integrate your AI algorithms (written in JavaScript) into your Phaser game.

-    *   **Pros:**  Well-suited for card games, large community, good documentation.
-    *   **Cons:**  Requires learning the Phaser API.

-*   **PixiJS:**  Another 2D rendering library that can be used to create game graphics.
-More lightweight than Phaser, but requires more manual coding.

-    *   **Pros:**  Fast and flexible.
-    *   **Cons:**  Lower-level than Phaser.

-*   **socket.io:** A library for real-time, bidirectional communication between web clients and servers.
-Useful for multiplayer card games where the AI needs to interact with other players.

-Choosing the right libraries depends on the complexity of your AI and your comfort level with different programming languages and frameworks.
-For complex AI, Python with PyTorch and a web API is often a good choice.
-For simpler AI that runs directly in the browser, TensorFlow.js or Brain.js are viable options.

 ## Bug Paper

 (This section would contain a detailed description of a specific bug, including steps to reproduce, expected behavior, and actual behavior.)